apetro/short-fiction-log/stories/the-garnet-and-the-glory.md

-Title: The Garnet and the Glory
+# The Garnet and the Glory
 By: [Phyllis Ann Karr][]
 In: Sword and Sorceress
 Read: 2018-07-07